 “Self-Portrait on a Japanese Background”

-In October of 2012, de Haan’s “Self-Portrait on a Japanese Background” and six other paintings by artists Pablo Picasso, Paul Gauguin, Claude Monet, Matisse, and Freud were stolen from the Kunsthalle Art Museum in Rotterdam, Netherlands.
+In October of 2012, de Haan’s “Self-Portrait on a Japanese Background” and six other paintings by artists Pablo Picasso, Paul Gauguin, Claude Monet, Henri Matisse, and Lucian Freud were stolen from the Kunsthalle Art Museum in Rotterdam, Netherlands.
 Together, the art that was taken was worth hundreds of millions of dollars.

 For more on Meijer de Haan, please visit his short biography here.